-In 2003, cricketers from north and south of the Yarra River played the world’s first game of cricket for players over the age of 60 at Brighton Victoria.
-John Hammer organised the games with fellow cricket enthusiasts in Melbourne, country Victoria and the Australian Cricket Society leading to the formation of the Victorian Over 60s Cricket Association (VOSCA).
+The first official game of cricket for players over the age of 60 was played at Brighton Victoria in 2003.
+The brainchild of John Hammer, the game featured cricket enthusiasts from north and south of the Yarra River.
+Success and publicity surrounding the game attracted interest by the Australian Cricket Society and a Victorian Country team leading to the formation of the Victorian Over 60s Cricket Association (VOSCA).

-Growing interest in veterans cricket saw the creation of new clubs Bayside, Essendon, Ringwood and Whitehorse with all joining VOSCA.
-The organisation has grown every year with 24 O60s teams now playing on Sundays and mid-week in 2018-19.
-Playing rules are tailored for veteran cricketers and the emphasis is on participation, fellowship and staying fit and healthy rather than a winning at all costs attitude.
+Interest in veterans cricket saw the creation of new clubs Bayside, Essendon, Ringwood and Whitehorse all joining VOSCA.
+The organisation has continued to grow every year with 24 Over 60s clubs fielding teams on Sundays and mid-week in season 2019-20.
+Its playing rules are tailored for veteran cricketers with the emphasis on participation, fellowship and staying fit and healthy rather than a winning at all costs attitude.

-In 2017 – acknowledging the growing interest in veterans cricket – Cricket Australia asked Seniors Cricket Australia to extend its reach to manage the game for cricketers over the age of 50 years.
+Acknowledging the growing interest in veterans cricket, in 2017, Cricket Australia asked Seniors Cricket Australia to extend its reach to manage the game for cricketers over the age of 50 years.
 Agreement saw the creation of a new body – Veterans Cricket Australia (VCA) – with each State changing their name to reflect the new organisational structure.

-In March 2018, Victoria fielded 5 teams at the inaugural O50s Australian Championships in Orange NSW winning the trophy as the best team in Division 1.
-In just it’s second year, Victoria is fielding 40 teams in an O50s competition.
-Late 2018 saw Australia competing against 7 other Nations and win the inaugural O50s World Cup.
+In just it’s third season, Victoria now fields 40 teams in a domestic Over 50s competition, In March 2018, Victoria entered 5 teams in the inaugural Over 50s Australian Championships in Orange NSW taking home the trophy as the best team in Division 1.
+Late 2018 saw Australia competing against 7 other Nations winning the inaugural Over 50s World Cup in Sydney.

-The Best of the Best from around Australia now have the opportunity to play for Australia, don the Baggy Green and even be part of an Ashes tour.
+The Best of the Best from veteran cricketers now have the opportunity to play for Australia, don the Baggy Green and be part of an Ashes tour.
 Since 2011 Australian O60s and O70s teams have competed against England in a series of ODI’s at home and overseas in the Battle for the Grey and Silver Ashes.
 For others, there’s the chance to tour twice a year to all parts of the cricketing world.